telerik/kendo-ui-core/docs/api/javascript/ui/combobox.md

 ### change

 Fired when the value of the widget is changed by the user.
+As of 2015 Q3 SP1 cascading widget will trigger change event when its value is changed due to parent update.

 The event handler function context (available via the `this` keyword) will be set to the widget instance.